For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 Improves Hand-Eye Coordination

 Hand-eye coordination is using the input to your eyes to determine how far and quickly to move your hand to get the desired outcome.
-If you lack hand-eye coordination, archery will help quickly build that.

 If you don’t land it, then you have to have a conversation with yourself.